archfrog/KioskForge/docs/Manual.md

 * Rotating normal and touch-panel displays.

 Please notice that the kiosk needs either internet access or a real-time clock (RTC) for its automatic, daily maintenance to work properly.
-If the kiosk does not have internet access, it should be a Pi 5 with an RTC backup battery.
-At this time, we cannot recommend using PI4Bs without internet access.
-The best is that the kiosk has internet access all the time.
+If the kiosk does not have internet access, it should be a Pi 5 with an RTC backup battery, otherwise the kiosk may reboot at seemingly random times because the system clock is wrong.
+At this time, we cannot recommend using Raspberry Pi 4B without internet access.
+It is best that the kiosk has internet access all the time or during a fixed, daily interval of time.

-**NOTE:** Support for Raspberry Pi 5 has been added, but it is not mature yet.
-Audio has not been tested yet on Pi5.

 ## Security
 Ideally, you use a tool like [KeePassXC](https://keepassxc.org/) to manage the passwords to your kiosks and make sure that each